📚

 • Minor Keys – iv or ii06

-Where exactly do we find the predominant section? 🤔 That's right, predominant chords come BEFORE dominant!
-Remember: the voice leading on a predominant must follow contrary motion against the bass.
-This way, you avoid parallelism (i.e. parallel fifths and octaves) as well as other voice-leading errors.
+How exactly did we get there? 🤔 That's right, BEFORE dominant!
+The voice leading on a predominant must follow contrary motion against the bass.
+This way, you avoid parallelism and other voice-leading errors.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-s0uVZWjNhKEX.png?alt=media&token=7ac0f825-e615-4411-9bb5-f0c73533c1df